-Progressions of length 3.
+Arithmetic progressions.
 Basic properties of Fourier transforms.
-Roth's theorem that every subset of $\{1, \ldots, N\}$ of size at least $\delta N$ contains three elements in arithmetic progression, provided N is sufficiently large in terms of $\delta$ .
+Roth's theorem that every subset of $\{1, \ldots, N\}$ of size at least δN contains three elements in arithmetic progression, provided N is sufficiently large in terms of δ .
+The Croot-Lev-Pach method and strong bounds for arithmetic progressions in $(\mathbf{Z}/3\mathbf{Z})^n$.

 Sumsets and Freiman's theorem.
 Basic sumset estimates.
 Additive energy and its relation to sumsets: statement (but not proof) of the Balog-Szemerédi-Gowers theorem.
-Bohr sets and Bogolyubov's theorem.
+Bohr sets and

+Bogolyubov's theorem.
 Minkowski's second theorem (statement only).
 Freiman's theorem on sets with small doubling constant.
+Freiman's lemma on the dimension of sets with small doubling.